 Like all things, Jeep continues to go through its stages of existence.
 But the proud history behind this incomparable vehicle lives on, in, and through Jeep lovers around the world.

 Hope you enjoyed this little walk through Jeep history as much as I did.
 I learned so much myself in the process.
-I hope to start tackling the various Jeep models soon and learning about them individually along the way.

 Until next time, keep it dirty and wheels side down.